jaimergp/auto-issues-example/README.md

 ## Tokens

-Create a personal access token with `read&write` issue permissions in the target repo and export it as `GITHUB_PAT`.
+Create a personal access token with `read&write` issue and pull_request permissions in the target repo and export it as `GITHUB_PAT`.